SociallyCompute/GDriveGoggles/README.md

 			Enter the URL of the page Google redirects you to:
 		c.
 Somewhat oddly, the browser then redirects you to a "localhost" based URL.
 An empty, error page.
 This is actually correct.
 Just copy the URL and past it back into the terminal response.
 From this point forward, this OAUTH will work.
 		c.
 You will need to follow these steps for each OAUTH you create
+ 	10. If you get errors when running the script, one troubleshooting step that helped was to update the libraries.
+This is possibly necessary if the required libraries were installed earlier ...
+ 		a. pip install --update mysql-connector-python requests requests-oauthlib
+ 		b.
+This step is likely if you are already running RedditGoggles or TwitterGoggles

 Usage
 -----